-Justin Danzy ’16 presents his research in Paris
+Justin Danzy ’16 presents his Senior Individualized Project in Paris.

-The SIP requirement is usually completed in the major department, although a SIP may be completed in any department of the College with the approval of that department and an advisor in that department.
+The Senior Individualized Project requirement is usually completed in the major department, although it may be completed in any department of the College with the approval of that department and an adviser in that department.
 Each department sets its own requirements for senior projects done in that department, including the range of acceptable projects, the required background of students doing projects, the format of the SIP, and the expected scope and depth of projects.

 The academic catalog offers more details and specific requirements.

 During students’ senior spring, a number of departments host symposia, recitals, exhibitions, or theatrical productions in which results of research or creative work are featured.

 Five senior psychology majors presented their Senior Individualized Projects at the 28th annual Michigan Undergraduate Psychology Research Conference [MUPRC] held on the campus of Albion College.
 Grace Barry presented the talk “The association of narrative structure and psychological well-being in … Continue reading

 Four senior anthropology and sociology majors presented their Senior Individualized research at the annual conference of the Midwest Sociological Society (MSS) in Kansas City.
 Aaron Schoenfeldt, Mariah Hennen, Krystal Wilson, and Callie Daniels-Howell shared their work on sports and identity, … Continue reading